Water your new plants for establishment

 How to water your new plants

 WATER.
-Do not let the water levels in the soil around your newly planted plants get too dry.
 First, water them in on planting.
-Then give your newly plants a good soaking once a week during dry weather, especially if it is also windy, to prevent the plants getting stressed.
+Then give your newly planted plants a good soaking once a week during dry weather, especially if it is also windy, to prevent the plants getting stressed.

 So how can you help your new plants get established?

-Apart from preventing immediate stress, watering will also help the plants to establish a good root system.
+Apart from preventing immediate stress, giving a good soaking once a week will help the plants to establish a good root system.
 It will encourage them to send their roots deep.
 In the long run, it will be these deep roots that will help bring your sustainable planting scheme to fruition.
 Conversely, light watering will only encourage surface roots that will leave your plants susceptible to drought in the future.

-Apply water directly to the base of the plant using a hose on a gentle setting or a watering can with rose.
+Apply water directly to the base of the plant where it’s roots are using a hose on a gentle setting or a watering can with rose.

 MULCH.
 Add a thick (at least 5 cm) mulch of compost, composted bark or gravel, depending on your scheme, to keep the water in and protect the bare soil from drying out.
 In time, a green, living mulch will work wondered for maintaining moisture levels and creating a sustainable planting scheme.